andrerafaelmezzalira/blackjack/README.md

 # Blackjack

-Blackjack is famous game of 21!
+Blackjack is the famous game of 21!

 ## Requirements
 - Maven 3.x